Posted by: Cailyn | November 6, 2009

 Let set either at room temperature or in the fridge for a faster set.

-Pop out of tray (with all that oil, nothing’s going to stick!) and enjoy.
+Pop out of tray and enjoy.
 I store my finished bites in glass jars in the pantry.
-The bites can stay out of the fridge as long as your ambient temperature is below about 75 degrees F; any warmer than that and they’ll start to melt.
+The bites can stay out of the fridge as long as your ambient temperature is below about 80 degrees F; any warmer than that and they’ll start to melt.

 Coconut Crunch